xavierallem/Summary1/coding_style_c_cpp.md

 # C/CPP Coding Style

-This guide will help give a quick summary of the C/CPP Coding Style that is followed by IoTIoT.

-Any Code written for IoTIoT should follow these guidelines strictly.

 ## How to Read the Document
 - First scan through the summary Tables quickly, this should give you quick overview of the coding style.